-WHEREAS, in June 2015, the Supreme Court of the United States ("Court") addressed the First Amendment protections afforded to private speech in signage and elaborated upon the meaning of "content-neutral" as it relates to signage regulations in the Reed v.
-Town of Gilbert case ("the Gilbert case"); and,

-WHEREAS, in the Gilbert case, the Court found that the Town of Gilbert, Arizona's sign code regulated speech based upon its content, and singled out different types of signs for special treatment by specifying different requirements for the size, locations, and times at which certain signs could be displayed based upon the content of the sign; and,
+In June 2015, the Supreme Court of the Unites States (the "Court") addressed the First Amendment protections afforded to private speech in signage and elaborated upon the meaning of "content-neutral" as it relates to signage regulations.
+In Reed v.
+Town of Gilbert, the Court found that Gilbert, Arizona's sign code regulated speech based upon its content.
+The Court found that Gilbert's sign code singled out different types of signs for special treatment, specifying different requirements for their size and the locations and times at which the signs could be displayed based upon the content of the signage.